SpotLight: Shadow-Guided Object Relighting via Diffusion: Abstract

 \section{Abstract}

-Recent work has shown that diffusion models can be used as powerful neural rendering engines that can be leveraged for inserting virtual objects into images.
-Unlike typical physics-based renderers, however, neural rendering engines are limited by the lack of manual control over the lighting setup, which is often essential for improving or personalizing the desired image outcome.
-In this paper, we show that precise lighting control can be achieved for object relighting simply by specifying the desired \emph{shadows} of the object.
-Rather surprisingly, we show that injecting only the shadow of the object into a pre-trained diffusion-based neural renderer enables it to accurately shade the object according to the desired light position, while properly harmonizing the object (and its shadow) within the target background image.
-Our method, \method, leverages existing neural rendering approaches and achieves controllable relighting results with no additional training.
-Specifically, we demonstrate its use with two neural renderers from the recent literature.
+Recent work has shown that diffusion models can serve as powerful neural rendering engines that can be leveraged for inserting virtual objects into images.
+However, unlike typical physics-based renderers, these neural rendering engines are limited by the lack of manual control over the lighting, which is often essential for improving or personalizing the desired image outcome.
+In this paper, we show that precise and controllable lighting can be achieved without any additional training, simply by supplying a coarse \emph{shadow} hint for the object.
+Indeed, we show that injecting only the desired shadow of the object into a pre-trained diffusion-based neural renderer enables it to accurately shade the object according to the desired light position, while properly harmonizing the object (and its shadow) within the target background image.
+Our method, \method, is entirely training-free and leverages existing neural rendering approaches to achieve controllable relighting.
 We show that \method achieves superior object compositing results, both quantitatively and perceptually, as confirmed by a user study, outperforming existing diffusion-based models specifically designed for relighting.
+We also demonstrate other applications, such as hand-scribbling shadows and full-image relighting, demonstrating its versatility.